deedubs/node-etcd-config/README.md

 * jsonKeys: set to `true` if configuration values saved as JSON in etcd.
 Defaults to false (optional)

 ## Methods
-* identify(applicatioName): identifies where to find the etcd keys for config using tree pattern /applications/{applicationName}
+* identify(applicationName): identifies where to find the etcd keys for config using tree pattern /applications/{applicationName}
-* load(callback): callback called when config parsed from etcd. callback signature is `function(err, config)`
+* load(callback): callback called when config parsed from etcd.
+Callback signature is `function(err, config)`

 ## Events
 * 'changed': fired on changes to etcd keys, returning a `changed` object